 The Regional Electronic Cargo Tracking System (RECTS) is a facilitation scheme aimed at increasing the security of consignments by electronically sealing and monitoring the trucks from regional ports to Rwanda.
 Any tampering with the seal, or unexpected deviations from the transit path, can be instantly detected and responded to by Rapid Response Units (RRUs).

-Currently in an early stage of implementation, the RECTS is only available for consignments using the Northern Corridor, i.e. from the port of Mombasa in Kenya to Rwanda.
+The RECTS is only available for consignments using the Northern Corridor, i.e. from the port of Mombasa in Kenya to Rwanda.
 In addition, there is currently no fee or application process for the RECTS, but the allocation and arming of electronic seals is decided by RRA staff at the Port of Mombasa.
+RECTS is under development through the Southern Corridor, i.e. from the port of Dar Es Salaam in Tanzania to Rwanda.